-EFFECTIVENESS MONITORING PROGRAM GRANT GUIDELINES FISCAL YEAR 2022-2023 REQUEST FOR PROPOSALS Initial Project Concept Proposals Due Wednesday, May 17, 2023 Effectiveness Monitoring Committee State Board of Forestry and Fire Protection I. EFFECTIVENESS MONITORING COMMITTEE PROGRAM SUMMARY The Effectiveness Monitoring Committee (EMC) is an advisory body to the California State Board of Forestry and Fire Protection (Board) that is intended to fund robust scientific research aimed at testing the efficacy of the California Forest Practice Rules (FPRs) and other natural resource protection statutes, laws, codes, and associated regulations.
-The EMC creates an active feedback loop to policymakers, managers, agencies, and the public by facilitating the transfer of research results to policy; the EMC does so by working with Project Investigators to produce white papers, publish scientific reports and journal articles, and present policy implications to the Board for consideration.
-The FPRs and the Board's related policies and regulations address a variety of natural resource issues including, but not limited to, watershed science, wildlife concerns, and wildfire hazard.
+EFFECTIVENESS MONITORING PROGRAM GRANT GUIDELINES FISCAL YEAR 2023-2024 REQUEST FOR PROPOSALS

+Initial Project Concept Proposals Due XXX, MONTH XX, 2024

+Effectiveness Monitoring Committee State Board of Forestry and Fire Protection

+I. EFFECTIVENESS MONITORING COMMITTEE PROGRAM SUMMARY

+The Effectiveness Monitoring Committee (EMC) is an advisory body to the State Board of Forestry and Fire Protection (Board), intended to fund robust scientific research aimed at testing the efficacy of the California Forest Practice Rules (FPRs) and other natural resource protection statutes, laws, codes, and associated regulations.
+The EMC creates an active feedback loop to policymakers, managers, agencies, and the public by facilitating the transfer of research results to inform policy by working with Project Investigators to produce white papers, publish scientific reports and journal articles, and present policy implications to the Board for consideration.
+The FPRs and related policies and regulations address a variety of natural resource issues including, but not limited to, watershed science, wildlife concerns, and wildfire hazard.
 As a result, projects funded by the EMC span a wide array of topics and approaches but are generally focused on timberlands and rangelands in California, consistent with the Board's jurisdiction.

 The EMC is seeking project proposals that: